brainiak/rt-cloud/docs/how-to-wrap-your-project.md

     dataInterface --> scannerDataService
     subjInterface --> subjectService
-    webInterface  --> user webbrowser
+    webInterface  --> user web browser

 ### **Retrieving DICOM Images from the Scanner Computer**

 Within your python script, use the `dataInterface` object to request remote files.
-For example, to retrieve dicom images as they are created, init a watch on the appropriate directory and then watch for them.
+For example, to retrieve DICOM images as they are created, init a watch on the appropriate directory and then watch for them.

     dataInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
     rawData = dataInterface.watchFile('/tmp/samp3.dcm')

-Or use the readRetryDicom helper function which will retry several times across timeouts to retrieve the Dicom image data.
+Or use the readRetryDicom helper function which will retry several times across timeouts to retrieve the DICOM image data:

     dataInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
     dicomData = readRetryDicomFromDataInterface(dataInterface, 'samp3.dcm', timeout=10)

+Or use the streaming interface to receive image data:

+    streamId = dataInterface.initScannerStream('/tmp/dicoms', 'samp*.dcm', minFileSize)
+    dicomData = dataInterface.getImageData(streamId, int(this_TR), timeout=10)

 ### **Send Classification Results for Subject Feedback**

-Write classification results back to the console computer using putFile
+Send classification results to the presentation computer using the subjectInterface setResult() command:

+    subjInterface.setResult(runNum, int(TR_id), float(classification_result))

+Or send classification results to a file on the scanner computer (where scannerDataService is running) which can be read in by a script (e.g. using a toolkit like PsychToolbox) for subject feedback.

     dataInterface.putFile(fullpath_filename_to_save, text_to_save)

-Or use the subjectInterface to send results to a SubjectService which will be running on the presentation computer:

-    subjInterface.setResult(runNum, int(TR_id), float(classification_result))

 ### **Update the User's Webpage Display**
 Send data values to be graphed in the projectInterface web page